gitpod-samples/template-scala/README.md

 # A Scala template on Gitpod

-This is a [Scala](https://www.scala-lang.org/) template configured for ephemeral development environments on [Gitpod](https://www.gitpod.io/).
+This is a [Scala](https://www.scala-lang.org/) template configured for ephemeral cloud development environments on [Gitpod](https://www.gitpod.io/).

 ## Next Steps